DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/faq-trouble-shooting/map-value/index.rst

 In order to see all the links, you can uncheck the **Filter Identifiers** box to see all the possible outputs from other nodes.

 In the link expression dialog, imagine it as a function.
 The function body is the advanced link expression you going to write.
 Similar to Python syntax, you will need to assign value to a giving variable.
-In the example aobve, you need to loop through the elements in map ``Out/Detection.da_align_node/poses/occurrence``.
+In the example above, you need to loop through the elements in map ``Out/Detection.da_align_node/poses/occurrence``.
 Therefore, you need to know which iteration currently at.
 Variable ``a`` is assigned with value of ``Loop/Iteration``.
-Each iteratioin of the loop, ``a`` would be assigned with new value.
+Each iteration of the loop, ``a`` would be assigned with new value.
 And the ``a``-th element would be the input for this link, dynamically change followed the loop iteration.

 Models